nickbloom/SubloomeR/README.md

 - to install, copy these to `User` in your Sublime Text packages folder.
 See README for SubloomPeek for extra info.

 ## Rmd.sublime-build
 `Rmd.sublime-build` auto-detects `.Rmd` files, builds them, and opens the resulting .md file in Marked.
+You should be able to run them by pressing `⌘B` when viewing an `.Rmd` file.

 ## origami-repl.py